HMS Iphigenia (1808): French service

 All Africaine's officers had been killed or wounded in the action, save for Colonel Barry, and only 69 men were uninjured.
-Bouvet was given Corbett's dagger, which he kept thereafter.
+Bouvet was given Corbet's dagger, which he kept in his personal possession.
 The French abandoned Africaine and Boadicea recaptured her the next day.

 On 3 December 1810, the Isle de France fell to the British.
 The British took over the ships moored at the island, including Iphigénie, Bellone and Astrée.
 They recommissioned Iphigénie, returning her to service as Iphigenia.
 Captain Thomas Caulfield then sailed her home to Britain where she was paid off in April 1811.

 Return to British service

 After fitting out at Portsmouth from November to February 1812, Iphigenia was recommissioned in January under Captain Lucius Curtis.
 On 25 March 1812 she sailed with a convoy for the East Indies.